 Why Do So Many Young People Drink?

 As children mature, it is natural for them to assert their independence, seek new challenges, and try taking risks.
 Underage drinking is a risk that attracts many developing adolescents and teens.
 Many want to try alcohol, but often do not fully recognize its effects on their health and behavior.
 Other reasons young people drink alcohol include:

 - Peer pressure

 - Increased independence, or desire for it

-In addition, many youth have easy access to alcohol.
-A recent study showed that 93.4 percent of adolescents ages 12 to 14 who drank alcohol in the past month got it for free.
-In many cases, adolescents have access to alcohol through family members, or find it at home.6
+In addition, many youth may have easy access to alcohol.
+In 2015, among 12–14-year-olds who reported that they drank alcohol in the past month, 95.1 percent reported that they got it for free the last time they drank.6 In many cases, adolescents have access to alcohol through family members, or find it at home.

 Preventing Underage Drinking